Honour killing in Pakistan: Specific occurrences

+In June 2026, a man and a woman were shot dead by unidentified gunmen near the Khokhar Laharo area of Usta Muhammad, Balochistan.
+The victims, identified as Muhammad Ramzan and Sameena, were reportedly from Nushki and belonged to the Pirkani tribe; some local sources alleged the couple had entered into a love or court marriage, though this was not officially confirmed.
+When no relatives came forward to claim the bodies, they were buried in a local graveyard by authorities, and police said an investigation into the killings was continuing.

 Pakistani law

 An Amnesty International report noted "the failure of the authorities to prevent these killings by investigating and punishing the perpetrators".
 Honour killings are supposed to be prosecuted as ordinary murder, but in practice, police and prosecutors often ignore it.
 The Pakistani government's failure to take effective measures to end the practice of honour killings is indicative of a weakening of political institutions, corruption, and economic decline.
 In the wake of civil crisis, people turn to other alternative models, such as traditional tribal customs.

-In 2016, Pakistan repealed the loophole which allowed the perpetrators of honour killings to avoid punishment by seeking forgiveness for the crime from another family member, and thus be legally pardoned.
+In 2016, Pakistan repealed the loophole which allowed the perpetrators of honour killings to avoid punishment by seeking forgiveness for the crime from another family member and thus be legally pardoned.

 In some rural parts of Pakistan, the male-dominated jirga decides affairs and its executive decisions take primacy over state legislation.
 A jirga arbitrates based on tribal consensus and tribal values among clients.
 Tribal notions of justice often include violence on client's behalf.
 For example, in December 2017, a local jirga in Karachi, Pakistan, condemned Ghani Reham and Bakhtaja to death by electrocution.
 The teenage couple, 18-years-old and 15-years-old, had eloped.
 The murdering was sanctioned by the jirga and then carried out by the couple's fathers and uncles.

 Even though primacy is taken over state legislation, if presented in court a runaway bride will have her marriage be condemned as legal.
 In the Muslim Family Law Ordinance 1961, they are concerned with the procedural part of the marriage.
 In some cases, families will file a runaway bride as a missing person that has been abducted.
 This was the case for Shaukat Ali.
 She had run away with her love and married him secretly, knowingly her family still filed for abduction on the behalf of her love.
 When presented in front of court she stated that that she had married the boy in free will, which in turn the court had dismissed her case of abduction.